- Fact Sheet

 SWD works jointly with the Correctional Services Department in delivering services for offenders.
 The Young Offender Assessment Panel formed by the two departments consolidates views of different professionals and recommends to the court the most appropriate programme of social rehabilitation for convicted young offenders.
 SWD provides adult discharged prisoners of Post-release Supervision of Prisoners Scheme with guidance and counselling to help them reintegrate into society and lead a law-abiding life.
 NGOs also provide counselling, employment, accommodation and other supportive services for discharged prisoners and ex-offenders.

-Promotion of Volunteer Services: SWD's Central Office for Volunteer Service serves to build up a community with mutual care and concern through the territory-wide “Volunteer Movement”, with the latest slogan “Volunteering –Make a Difference in Life!” to promote the spirit of volunteering in all walks of life.
+Promotion of Volunteer Services: SWD's Central Office for Volunteer Service serves to build up a community with mutual care and concern through the territory-wide “Volunteer Movement”, with the prevailing slogan “Volunteering – Make a Difference in Life!” to promote the spirit of volunteering in all walks of life.